Distribute your 1 to 10 rating scale survey any way you choose

 — Michael / Head of Marketing at Looka

-Once you have the results of your survey using this 1 to 10 rating scale template you can calculate your business’s NPS score: simply subtract the percentage of detractors from the percentage of promoters to get your score.
+Once you have the results of your survey using this 1 to 10 rating scale survey template you can calculate your business’s NPS score: simply subtract the percentage of detractors from the percentage of promoters to get your score.

 This provides you with one of the most useful customer experience metrics available.